Gettys, Thomas W., PhD

-It is my view that metabolic disease culminating in diabetes is best defined as the failure of insulin to integrate the metabolism of carbohydrate and lipid between and among tissues.
-Although insulin functions to regulate fuel selection and storage in individual tissues, metabolically active tissues function as a syncytium such that compromised insulin action in a single initial site initiates a progressive deterioration of the integration of metabolism across all tissues.
-It is my view that future diabetes research should place more emphasis on understanding the initiation and pathological progression of metabolic disease in terms of how compromised insulin function in specific sites impacts the integration of metabolism across all tissues.
-This may provide knowledge that will guide the development of individual treatment strategies tailored to ameliorate, stop, or reverse the progression of metabolic disease.
-Relative to the current proposal, dietary methionine restriction has a profound effect on the integration of lipid metabolism between liver and adipose tissue while also significantly enhancing in vivo insulin sensitivity.
-Our goal is to explore how methionine restriction reciprocally alters lipid metabolism in each site and determine whether these transcriptional responses are essential to the tissue-specific improvements in insulin sensitivity.
+Metabolic disease culminating in diabetes in best defined as the progressive failure of insulin to integrate the metabolism of carbohydrate and fat between and among tissues.
+Although insulin functions to regulate fuel selection and storage in individual tissues, these tissues in fact function as a syncytium such that compromised insulin action in a single initial site initiates the progressive deterioration in the ability of insulin to coordinate fuel utilization and metabolism across all tissues.
+It is my view that future diabetes research should place more emphasis on understanding the initiation and pathological progression of metabolic disease in terms of how compromised insulin function in specific tissues impacts the integration of insulin function across all tissues.
+This may provide knowledge that will guide the development of specific treatment strategies tailored to slow, stop, or reverse the progression of metabolic disease.
+Relative to the current proposal, dietary methionine restriction has a profound effect on the integration of lipid metabolism between liver and adipose tissue while also improving overall insulin sensitivity.
+It is my view that understanding the integrative effects of this diet will be essential to understanding how it improves in vivo insulin sensitivity.

 Check out our FREE program for tips on living with type 2.